knimix/Network/README.md

 ### IPEndpoint
 The IPEndpoint is a class that contains an address.
 This could be a raw address or a domain.
 It also contains a port where e.g. the client should connect.
 An Endpoint can be solved with "solveIPv4" or "solveIPv6".
 This is used to create internal address data from the domain or address.
 If you want to just get the IP of a URL, you can use "solveIPv4" and pass a nullptr because you don't need this.
-After that, you can "getIP()" to get the IP address.
+After that, you can use "getIP()" to get the IP address.
 Note that any solve function could fail and it will return false.